redhat-developer/vscode-openshift-tools/README.md

 <code>3.
 Devfile Registries View</code>: Contains the [Default Devfile Registry](https://registry.devfile.io/viewer) to browse and create components from the devfile stacks provided.
 Users can add their own custom registry to the view and create components.

+<code>3.
+Serverless Functions View</code>: Lists the available functions created in the cluster and provides option to Create, Build, Deploy, Run functions.
+It also allos to Manage Repositories for the function template.

 <code>4.
-Debug Sessions View</code>: Once the debug session is active, the associate component is displayed in this view.
+Debug Sessions View</code>: Once the debug session is active, the associated component running in debug mode is displayed in this view.

 ## Provision new OpenShift Cluster